nubenetes/awesome-kubernetes/docs/azure.md

 - [dahlbyk/posh-git](https://github.com/dahlbyk/posh-git) A PowerShell environment for Git
 - [blog.guybarrette.com: Powershell prompt: How to display your current Kubernetes context using Oh-My-Posh 3 🌟](https://blog.guybarrette.com/powershell-prompt-how-to-display-your-current-kubernetes-context-using-oh-my-posh-3)
 - [jinwookim928.medium.com: Automation Script for Git Flow on PowerShell](https://jinwookim928.medium.com/automation-script-for-git-flow-on-powershell-70d0596f6da8)
+- [youtube: Azure PowerShell account management with Azure contexts | A Cloud Guru 🌟](https://www.youtube.com/watch?v=PjiJsllKZrI&ab_channel=ACloudGuru) If you've been using Azure PowerShell, you might've noticed that when you launch a script, you'll need to authenticate.
+When you have multiple Azure subscriptions with their own resources, this makes account management difficult.
+Mark Mikula demonstrates how you can manage multiple Azure subscriptions through Azure Contexts in PowerShell

 ### Powershell repos
 - [Abhisheksinhacoder/collection-of-useful-scripts](https://github.com/Abhisheksinhacoder/collection-of-useful-scripts)